Siegfried Aufhäuser: End of the republic

 The September 1930 election saw losses for the SPD and the emergence of the Nazi Party as a major force.
 The Brüning cabinet relied on the support of the SPD to govern, which the party leadership reluctantly provided, fearing that its collapse would give the Nazis an opening to form government.
 Aufhäuser strongly opposed this "lesser evil" strategy.
 In his view, the SPD's losses resulted from their failure to promote workers' interests during the previous term, which had caused many workers to support the Nazis instead.
 He believed that continuing to tie themselves to Brüning's harsh anti-labour policies was not only ethically unacceptable, but a recipe for further electoral disaster.
-Despite his criticism of the SPD's approach, Aufhäuser held party unity and loyalty above all else, and mounted a partial defence of toleration policy at the Leizpig congress in 1931 in order to defuse tensions and minimise the risk of a split in the party.
+Despite his criticism of the SPD's approach, Aufhäuser held party unity and loyalty above all else, and mounted a partial defence of toleration policy at the Leipzig congress in 1931 in order to defuse tensions and minimise the risk of a split in the party.

 Aufhäuser also focused his energy on winning over salaried employees through the AfA-Bund.
 At its congress in October 1931, he advocated mass education to enhance class consciousness and understanding of socialism among white-collar workers, who constituted one of Germany's fastest-growing social groups.
 He successfully proposed that a demand for "restructuring of the economy" be adopted into the AfA-Bund's program, and focused much of his energy into pursuing this goal over the following 18 months.
 He advocated radical change to the structure of the economy including, in the short term, the creation of public works programs to stimulate employment and a shortened work week.
 Longer term, he also called for the nationalisation of resources, industry, insurance, and banking, the expropriation of land to support peasants, and the establishment of a planned economy.
 Aufhäuser's ideas had only marginal support among the union movement, who instead favoured deficit spending to ease the recession.
 However, much of the SPD leadership feared that such a solution would lead to renewed inflation and a repeat of the 1923 crisis.
 By early 1932, they were beginning to warm to Aufhäuser's proposals as an alternative, and he was tasked with drafting a detailed platform for the planned 1933 congress.